 In addition to the amount noted in subdivision 2,

-the commissioner may assess utilities, using the mechanism specified in that subdivision, up to an
+the commission may assess utilities, using the mechanism specified in that subdivision, up to an

 additional $500,000 annually through June 30, 2008.
 The amounts assessed under this subdivision

-are appropriated to the commissioner, and some or all of the amounts assessed may be transferred
+are appropriated to the commission, and some or all of the amounts assessed may be transferred to